 Tips for training the trunk (core muscles)

 The trunk's core muscles include the abdominal muscles, internal oblique, external oblique and back muscles.
 Catcher's need powerful core muscles to throw the baseball with force when the legs are not integrated with the throwing motion.
-Notice that plyometric exercises were selected over weight training exercises.
+Notice that plyometric exercises were selected overweight training exercises.
 Barbells, dumbbells, and weight plates may not be as safe or reduce the risk of injury when training the core muscles for power as medicine ball activities.
 Medicine ball plyometric activities will be explained in detail below.